danyuchn/GMAT-prompt/Verbal-related/03_quick_rc_tricks.md

 **Note:** "N minutes" is variable depending on the number of questions you give.
 2 minutes per question is personally suggested.

 ## Function
-Provide a quick solving shortcut for MSR problems by using a linear reasoning process to sort out key points from the passage and their relationship to the questions, along with detailed option analysis.
+Provide a quick solving shortcut for RC problems by using a linear reasoning process to sort out key points from the passage and their relationship to the questions, along with detailed option analysis.

 ## Suitable For
-- Test takers with low reading and problem-solving efficiency in RC or MSR.
+- Test takers with low reading and problem-solving efficiency in RC.
 - Those who struggle to quickly pinpoint key points in the passage and relate them to the questions.
 - Candidates needing advanced strategies for real exam scenarios.
 - Test takers who wish to master detailed option analysis and pre-writing reasoning.